Grey wolf (mythology)

-Significance of grey wolves
+Significance of the Grey Wolf

-The wolf Asena is part of the origin story of all Turkic and Mongolian tribes.
-The Göktürks have a wolf on their blue flag.
-It represents war, the spirit of war, freedom, speed, nature.
-According to their beliefs, when something happens to the Turkish nation, when a threat arises, the Wolf appears and guides them.
-They placed golden poles with wolf heads on top in front of their tents to protect them.
-Their warrior spirits took on the appearances of wolves.
+The sacred, way-finding wolf is the common symbol of all Turkic and Mongolian tribes.
+Some Turkic and Mongolian tribes believe their lineage derives from this blessed being.
+Most of the time, one branch of lineage comes from the Sky Wolf (Gökkurt) and the other branch comes from the Sky Deer (Gökgeyik).
+The Grey Wolf represents the sky, while the fallow deer symbolizes the earth.

+There is a picture of a wolf head on the sky-blue flags of the Göktürks.
+This represents their fighting spirit, freedom, speed, intelligence, and ability to read the battlefield.
+Göktürks would erect poles with a golden wolf head in front of their tents.
+The Warrior Spirit (god) takes on the appearance of a wolf.
+When a threat against a Turkic nation appears, the Grey Wolf also emerges to guide that nation.
+Elders and saints sometimes disguise themselves as wolves.
 A sixth-century Turkic stone monument depicts a boy suckling milk from a wolf.

 In Turkic folk culture, it is believed that carrying a wolf tooth in your pocket will protect you from the evil eye.
 In the Yakut documents their guardian wolf is referred to as Bosko.
-For Kyrgyz people, seeing a wolf while walking in the steppe was seen as a sign of good luck and safety.
+For the Kyrgyz people, seeing a wolf while walking in the steppe was seen as a sign of good luck and safety.
 Seeing a wolf in a dream was also a good sign.
 They used to put wolf teeth or skin under their pillows to protect the pregnant woman from the evil eye.
-Diving into a flock of sheep or entering a barn was considered a favor to the wolf.
+It was also considered a blessing if a wolf dove into a flock of sheep or if it entered a barn.
 According to Bashkir mythology, a wolf fell in front of the ancient Bashkirs and showed them the way.
 Therefore, they were called Bashkirs, which means "with a wolf on their heads."

+The crescent tactic (or the Turanian/Turkic tactic), the strategy of baiting an enemy into the center and enclosing them in a crescent shape, was first applied by the Turkic people after seeing it being used by wolves.

+The Bozkurt was considered sacred by Turks in pre-Islamic times and continued to be a symbol of Turkish identity in later periods.
+Historical research shows that various Turkic peoples that migrated to the west such as the Huns, Kipchaks and Pechenegs used this symbol to denote their heritage.
+The main reason that the Grey Wolf is considered sacred and is the national symbol of the Turks is based on the belief that a she-wolf named Asena (Kökböri, Bozkurt) guided the Turks as they emerged from Ergenekon by melting the iron mountains, as described in the Epic of Ergenekon.

+Today the Grey Wolf is a symbol of Turkish nationalism.
+It was declared a national symbol by Atatürk and is used in many places.
+In the early years of the republic, images of the Grey Wolf were printed on Turkish Currency.